 An additional view from the backside of the switch:

 The included instructions also give you some useful diagrams to help you out.
+Both switches are single-location.
+They are not 3-way or multi-location controls.

 At this point, all the necessary connections are complete for the new Lutron digital switches.
 The next step is to get everything back into the electrical box.
 That seems impossible from the looks of this picture?